piisa/muliwai/README.md

 # Intro

-This is a clone of original https://github.com/ontocord/muliwai text augmentation code that only includes PII prpcessing functionality.
-The text augmentation code has been moved to https://github.com/ontocord/muliwai.
-The muliwai repo now has code for doing PII only.
-We can experiment with different ways to create a PII framework that can interoperate with other PII libraries such as Presidio.
+Muliwai (pronounced: mu-lee-why, meaning river in Hawaiian) is a library that includes PII prpcessing functionality.
+The original muliwai text augmentation code has been moved to https://github.com/ontocord/rio.
+The muliwai repo now has code only for doing PII only.
+It is intended for experimentation with different ways to create a PII framework that can interoperate with other PII libraries such as Presidio.
 See also https://github.com/piisa/piisa/blob/main/docs/specs.md

+# What is it
+Muliwai was written in part to support the privacy data-tooling efforts of the BigScience workshop (https://github.com/bigscience-workshop/data_tooling) and the PII hackathon conducted by the AISC community (https://github.com/Aggregate-Intellect/bigscience_aisc_pii_detection), but has grown beyond this.
+There are several utilities for performing NER and assocaited augmentation and anonymization.
+In theory, Muliwai can do NER in most of the languages supported by XLMRoberta, however, we have not tested various languages beyond: ar, ur, bn, hi, eu, ca, vi, zh, fr, id, es, pt,  sw, yo.

 # Disclaimer
 While we have code to detect and anonymize PII in this library, this library is NOT intended as a production ready general PII protection engine.
 This is a WIP and for experimentation only.